School of Medicine

 BioOriginally from Caracas, Venezuela, Dr. Carla Abdelnour received her medical degree at the Central University of Venezuela, and then completed her neurology residency training at the University Hospital Príncipe de Asturias in Madrid, Spain.
 She conducted her doctorate in Medicine at the Autonomous University of Barcelona working with Drs.
 Dag Aarsland, Javier Pagonabarraga and Jaime Kulisevsky.
 Her thesis focused on the influence of Alzheimer´s disease copathology in atrophy patterns, longitudinal cognitive decline, and heterogeneity of patients with dementia with Lewy bodies.

 Carla´s main interest is the study of neurodegenerative diseases, especially Lewy body disease.
 As a Sue Berghoff LBD Research Fellow, her plan is to investigate the impact of different comorbidities in the clinical presentation, cognitive profile, and disease progression of Lewy body disease.
 Additionally, she wants to study the biological underpinnings of prodromal Lewy body disease to identify potential biomarkers for diagnosis and prognosis.

 Postdoctoral Scholar, Emergency Medicine

 BioDr.
 Ryuichiro Abe was a clinical doctor majoring in Intensive Care Medicine and Anesthesiology.
 Based on the clinical experiences, he is devoted to basic research for host-bacteria interaction.
-His research interests focus on improving the diagnosis of bacterial infection with sepsis to treat patients more appropriately and preventing the dissemination of antimicrobial drug resistance.
+His research interests focus on improving the diagnostics of bacterial infection with sepsis to treat patients more appropriately and preventing the dissemination of antimicrobial drug resistance.

 Postdoctoral Scholar, Otolaryngology - Head & Neck Surgery